designer2k2/EMUcanT4/README.md

 # EMUcanT4
-ECUMaster EMU CAN Stream Reader Arduino Teensy 4 Library
+ECUMaster EMU CAN Stream Reader Arduino Teensy 4 and 3 Library

 It reads the EMU CAN Stream and decodes it into something usefull.